 Blue, yellow and red are still the most used colours for most of the big companies; even Mastercard couldn’t help but bring in a dark blue to it’s visual identity lately.
 All in all, the icons from most logos are recognisable of course though it might make your brain freeze for a while trying to find what’s wrong with that image, right?

 Please speak you mind below on the comment area.

-Printsome are a T-shirt printing agency based in London, delivering all over the UK.
+Printsome are a T-shirt printing agency based in London and delivering all over the UK, from Plymouth to Aberdeen and everywhere in between.
 With techniques ranging from screen printing through to DTG and awesome customer service, why not get in touch for a quote today?